Ontario northeast – Tuesday, December 11th is a day filled with recognition and pride for the Conseil scolaire public du Nord-Est de l’Ontario.

 In closing, the CSPNE would like to take this opportunity to express their thanks to all the students, families, and staff members or choosing the Ontario French public education system.
 Thank you for your confidence and for joining our team!

-In accordance with universal values, the CSPNE covers an area of 46,453 km2 and provides the communities of Timmins, Iroquois Falls, Kapuskasing, Hearst, Temiskaming Shores, Sturgeon Falls, and North Bay with quality French-language education.
+In accordance with universal values, the CSPNE covers an area of 46,453 km2 and provides the communities of Timmins, Iroquois Falls, Kapuskasing, Hearst, Temiskaming Shores, Sturgeon Falls, North Bay and Parry Sound with quality French-language education.
 Close to 2,200 northeastern Ontario students have chosen French-language public schools.

 - 30 -